I-autodidact/WebDev/README.md

-## Forray in Learning HTML/CSS/Javascript
+## What
+#This is my forray in learing webdevelopment, Git/hub, and VIM.
+I am using
-### This is my attmept at learning HTML/CSS/Javascript via [Freecodecamp](https://www.freecodecamp.com) :thumbsup:.
+[Freecodecamp](https://www.freecodecamp.com) :thumbsup:.
 All codes are from freecodecamp, unless specified otherwise.
-I am also learning Git/hub and VIM.

 ### Content
 1. Responsive Web Design